bodhimindwellness/bodhimindwellness.github.io/_posts/2024-10-01-Green-Tara-Retreat-August-1-3-2025.markdown

 (3 days - 2 nights)

 ## FEES:
 All retreat activities including food and accommodation.
+FLASH SALES :

-FLASH SALES : 50% discount on the whole retreat for the whole month of May 2025!!!
+50% discount on the whole retreat for the whole month of May 2025!!!

-In shared room with twin beds : 229 instead of 459 euros!!!
+- Shared room : 229 instead of 459 euros!!!

-Single room with a double bed: 289 instead of 579 euros!!!
+- Single room : 289 instead of 579 euros!!!

 ### LANGUAGE:
 French with English Translation.